Cardio Wristband is an amazingly small heart rate sensor. It broadcasts to your smart phone or tablet. Read more

 0 backers Limited (200 left of 200)

-Receive a silkscreened water bottle showing you backed Cardio Wristband on Kickstarter.Estimated delivery:Ships within the US only
+Receive a silkscreened water bottle showing you backed Cardio Wristband on Kickstarter.Estimated delivery:Only ships to: United States

 1 backer Limited (199 left of 200)

-Receive a silkscreened iPad sleeve showing you backed Cardio Wristband on Kickstarter.Estimated delivery:Ships within the US only
+Receive a silkscreened iPad sleeve showing you backed Cardio Wristband on Kickstarter.Estimated delivery:Only ships to: United States

 44 backers Limited (6 left of 50)

 Early Birds.
 One Black Cardio Wristband.
 Free shipping within the USA.
-(International Shipping add $15).Estimated delivery:Add $15 USD to ship outside the US
+(International Shipping add $15).Estimated delivery:Ships anywhere in the world

 1 backer All gone!

 One Black or Pink Cardio Wristband.
 Free shipping within the USA.
-(International Shipping add $15).Estimated delivery:Add $15 USD to ship outside the US
+(International Shipping add $15).Estimated delivery:Ships anywhere in the world

 One Black or Pink Cardio Wristband.
 The cost increased slightly to accommodate adding a nice lcd screen and larger battery.
 See updates for details.
 Free shipping within the USA.
-(International Shipping add $15).Estimated delivery:Add $15 USD to ship outside the US
+(International Shipping add $15).Estimated delivery:Ships anywhere in the world

 - (30 days)